 In the winter, our turnaround time is anywhere around 1-2 months.
 During the summer when every single beautiful day is spent photographing, turnaround times are about 2-3 months from the wedding date.

 Q: What Kind of Equipment do You Use?

-All my cameras are Fuji and I only use professional grade equipment.
+All our cameras are Canon/Nikon or Sony and we only use professional grade equipment.
 Still, it is not the equipment that matters, but knowing how to use it.
 If I buy Leonardo’s paintbrush, I will not be able to paint like Leonardo.
 Constant practice and experience will raise one’s skill levels.
 Simply buying a new camera does not make one a photographer.

 Q: Do We Need a Second Photographer?

 While I photographed weddings both alone and using a second photographer I realized the results are better with two shooters.
 The advantages of using a second photographer are multiple.
 First, one photographer can only be in one spot at a time.
 Two photographers can cover two angles.
 When two photographers cover a wedding, one can take the safer shots and the second one take more risks and hits for the fences.
 While one photographer directs the bridal party, the second one takes candid photos and captures the moments between the photos.
 Two photographers set up their equipment faster - which is crucial during a wedding.
 Setting up the lighting is important to achieve a commercial look and two photographers are faster than one.
 Finally, the second shooter captures details of the day: candid moments and also detail shots such as: shoes, veil, wedding gown, garter, bouquet, boutonniere, tie, etc.

 Q: We Want Gorgeous Wedding Photos!
 What is the Most Important Element?